 Following the early summer spike, gen Z consumers adapted and therefore began to complain less about clothing fit.
 While there were small rises in discomfort discussion around September and December, likely due to summer and Christmas overconsumption, this theme becomes less pronounced heading into 2022.

 Holiday outfits weren’t a big gen Z fashion trend

 Holiday and summer clothes are typically a huge market for fashion retailers, however, it isn’t something gen Z have been discussing.
-Our target audience research analysed the use of words including ‘airport’ and ‘travel’.
+Our target audience research on gen Z’s changing attitudes to fashion analyzed the use of words including ‘airport’ and ‘travel’.
 We can see that – despite spikes in September and November – conversations mentioning holiday-specific fashion are low, with a peak frequency of 0.65% of all gen Z fashion tweets highlighting holiday outfits.

 This may be due to travel restrictions remaining in place for the majority of the time period we tracked – meaning fewer people were going on holiday and therefore not discussing holiday outfits.
 It may also be that conversations around uncomfortable clothes not only related to summer outfits, but included holiday clothes too without mentioning the word specifically.
 Or, quite simply, gen Z style discussions aren’t geared around holidays.

 Conversation around concert fashion is key target market research finding

 The biggest actionable insight we derived from our audience research on gen Z’s changing attitudes to fashion was that gen Z style conversations increasingly focus on festivals and concerts, rather than holidays.
 Conversations are increasingly featuring words like ‘concert’, ‘music’ and ‘Coachella’, as well as the 🎵 emoji.